MuseofMoose/SearchSelect/README.md

     * Convert "demo" page to full documentation gh-pages "site"

 ### The Distant Future, The Year 2000:
-  * Better compatibility with tablets and phones (input being hidden by keyboard, need to snap input to top of screen)
   * Keyboard Tabbing/Arrow Key Support
   * More Custom Styling Options
   * A Couple Default Styling Options to Choose From